devnich/python-programming/README.md

     print('cos(pi) is', m.cos(m.pi))

+### Python has opinions about how to write your programs

+    import this

 ### CHALLENGE: Locating the Right Module (optional)

 You want to select a random character from a string: